SEAlab-unige/Access-2021/README.md

 # affordance-2021
 This repository contains a demo of the proposed affordance network.
 The pretrained network is provided for easy usage.
-The network was trained using foregrounds of the object.
+The network was trained using the foreground of the object.
 Accordingly, input images are expected to contain the object in the foreground.

 ## Table of contents
 * [Python project](#python-project)